Overview of the Corporation

 - Commit to a three-year term with the option to pursue a second three-year term

-- Participate in 10 Board of Directors meetings per year at locations throughout Grenville County
+- Participate in 6-8 Board of Directors meetings per year (virtually, presently

-- Attend the Annual General Meeting of the Corporation in June of each year
+- Attend the Annual General Meeting of the Corporation annually (Sept.
+17 at 8:30am this year)

 - Actively serve on one or more Committees of the Board